FoundationDB/fdb-kubernetes-operator/docs/manual/customization.md

 Note: The example above adds certificates to the environment, but it does not enable TLS for the cluster.
 We do not currently have a way to enable TLS once a cluster is running.
 If you set the `enableTls` flag on the container when you create the cluster, it will be created with TLS enabled.

-The `podTemplate` field allows you to customize nearly every part of the pods this cluster creates.
-There are some limitations on what you can configure:

-* The pod will always have a container called `foundationdb`, a container called `foundationdb-kubernetes-sidecar`, and an init container called `foundationdb-kubernetes-init`.
-If you do not define containers with these names, the operator will add them.
-If you define containers with these names, the operator will modify them to add the necessary fields and default values.
-* You cannot define a command or arguments for the `foundationdb` container.
-* The image version for the built-in containers will be set by the operator.
-If you define a custom image, the operator will add a tag to the end with the image version the operator needs.
-* You cannot directly set the affinity for the pod.
-* The pod will always have volumes named `data`, `dynamic-conf`, `config-map`, and `fdb-trace-logs`, which will be defined by the operator.
-You cannot define custom volumes with these names.
-* The `foundationdb` container will always have volume mounts with the names `data`, `dynamic-conf`, and `fdb-trace-logs`, which will be defined by the operator.
-You cannot define volume mounts with these names.
-* The `foundationdb-kubernetes-sidecar` and `foundationdb-kubernetes-init` containers will always have volume mounts with the names `config-map` and `dynamic-conf`, which will be defined by the operator.
-You cannot define volume mounts with these names.
-* The `foundationdb` container will always have environment variables with the names `FDB_CLUSTER_FILE` and `FDB_TLS_CA_FILE`.
-You can define custom values for these environment variables.
-If you do not define them, the operator will provide a value.
-* The `foundationdb-kubernetes-sidecar` and `foundationdb-kubernetes-init` containers will always have environment variables with the names `SIDECAR_CONF_DIR`, `FDB_PUBLIC_IP`, `FDB_MACHINE_ID`, `FDB_ZONE_ID`, and `FDB_INSTANCE_ID`.
-You can define custom values for these environment variables.
-If you do not define them, the operator will provide a value.
-* The `foundationdb-kubernetes-init` container will always have an environment variable with the names `COPY_ONCE`.
-You can define custom values for these environment variables.
-If you do not define them, the operator will provide a value.
-* The `foundationdb-kubernetes-sidecar` container will always have environment variables with the names `FDB_TLS_VERIFY_PEERS` and `FDB_TLS_CA_FILE`.
-You can define custom values for these environment variables.
-If you do not define them, the operator will provide a value.
-* The `foundationdb-kubernetes-sidecar` container will always have a readiness probe defined.
-If you do not define one, the operator will provide a default readiness probe.
-* If you enable TLS for the Kubernetes sidecar, the operator will add `--tls` to the args for the `foundationdb-kubernetes-sidecar` container.
-* The `foundationdb` container will always have resources requests and resource limits defined.
-If you do not define them yourself, the operator will provide them.

-You should be careful when changing images, environment variables, commands, or arguments for the built-in containers.
-Your custom values may interfere with how the operator is using them.
-Even if you can make your usage work with the current version of the operator, subsequent releases of the operator may change its behavior in a way that introduces conflicts.

-Other than the above, you can make any modifications to the pod definition you need to suit your requirements.

 ## Pod Update Strategy

 When you need to update your pods in a way that requires recreating them, there are two strategies you can use.